Mental Health Facilities Rockford, IL

 Rosecrance Cila Auburn

-Rosecrance Cila Auburn is a mental health treatment center in Rockford, IL, located at 2014 Auburn Street, 61103 zip code area.
+Rosecrance Cila Auburn is a mental health facility in Rockford, IL, located at 2014 Auburn Street, in the 61103 zip code.
 Rosecrance Cila Auburn provides residential treatment.
-Rosecrance Cila Auburn offers group therapy, behavior modification and cognitive behavioral therapy to seniors 65 or older and adults.
+Rosecrance Cila Auburn provides individual psychotherapy, dialectical behavior therapy and behavior modification to seniors 65 or older and adults.
 Rosecrance Cila Auburn also supports people with serious mental illness.
-Additional services at Rosecrance Cila Auburn consist of housing services, psychosocial rehabilitation services and case management.
+Some other services available at Rosecrance Cila Auburn include family psychoeducation, supported housing and case management.

 Learn More